rustls/ktls/README.md

 ## License

-This repository is released under the MIT license.
-See [LICENSE](./LICENSE) for details.
+This project is primarily distributed under the terms of both the MIT license and the Apache License (Version 2.0).

+See [LICENSE-APACHE](LICENSE-APACHE) and [LICENSE-MIT](LICENSE-MIT) for details.